forrest79/phpgsql/docs/db.md

 ## Rows and using a custom row factory

 All data from DB are automatically converted to PHP types (more about this later).
 This is done lazy on the `Row` object.
-Lazy because converting some types can be slow and expensive and when you don't need some column, it's unnecessary to convert it.
+Lazy because converting some types can be slow and expensive, and when you don't need some column, it's unnecessary to convert it.

 Row implements these interfaces `ArrayAccess`, `IteratorAggregate`, `Countable`, `JsonSerializable`.
-With this you can access column value as object property `$row->column_name` and also as a array key `$row['column_name']`.
+With this you can access column value as object property `$row->column_name` and also as an array key `$row['column_name']`.
 You can get column count on a row `count($row)` and simply encode whole row as a JSON `json_encode($row)`.

 ```php
 $row = Forrest79\PhPgSql\Db\Row::from(['id' => 1, 'text' => 'Some text']);